logo

 Your Body in Week 8 of Pregnancy

-For many, Week 8 is when pregnancy starts to feel more noticeable, both physically and emotionally.
+For many, Week 8 is when pregnancy feels more physically and emotionally noticeable.
 Symptoms you may have experienced earlier are likely in full swing now.

 Content Banner